gopal-nataraj/perk/README.md

 ## Getting Started

-1. If necessary, install the Michigan Image Reconstruction Toolbox,
-available for free download [here](http://web.eecs.umich.edu/~fessler/code/).
+1. Install the Michigan Image Reconstruction Toolbox, available for free download [here](http://web.eecs.umich.edu/~fessler/code/).

-2.
+2. Replicate the paper's results by following directions within subdirectories of `./exp`.

+3. For implementations of PERK and other tested algorithms, go to `./map/t1-t2`.

+4. For PERK intuition, check out the toy problems within `./toy/`.